achillelamb/achillelamb/README.md

-### Hi there 👋

 ```
 user@github:~$ man achille

 ACHILLE(1) User Commands

 NAME
-       achille - young professional proficient in software engineering, specializing in system-level programming languages.
+ achille - a software engineer with a growing proficiency in system development, networking, and blockchain technologies.

 SYNOPSIS
  achille [OPTIONS]

 DESCRIPTION
-       achille is a young professional with a background in Computer Science, holding a Master of Science degree from the University of Insubria.
-       Versatile background in software roles, emphasizing blockchain.
-Recently entered the telecommunications domain to broaden expertise.
+ Achille is a dedicated software engineer with a genuine passion for technology and problem-solving, it has experience in developing and maintaining systems across both blockchain and telecommunications domains.
+Eager to continue learning and contributing to innovative projects.

 OPTIONS
  --expertise:
-              Adept in software development, with a strong emphasis on blockchain technology.
-              Proficient in designing, developing, and maintaining distributed ledger systems.
+ Focused on system development, with experience in network infrastructure, test pipelines, and troubleshooting.
+ Contributed to blockchain projects, including the development of a full node for an EVM-based blockchain and cross-chain asset transfers.

  --transition:
-              Transitioned from blockchain to telecommunications, aiming to demonstrate versatility and adaptability along the way.
+ Shifted focus from blockchain to telecommunications, seeking to apply and expand his skill set in a new domain.

  --education:
-              Holds a Master of Science degree in Computer Science, providing a solid academic foundation.
+ Holds a Master of Science degree in Computer Science, with a thesis on detecting and analyzing front-running in the Ethereum blockchain.

  --skills:
-              * Programming Languages: Proficient in multiple languages, including but not limited to: Rust, C, Python.
+ * Programming Languages: Comfortable working in Rust, C, Python, shell, and more.
+ * Technologies: Familiar with Docker, Linux, Git, DPDK, Open vSwitch.
-              * Blockchain: Experience in the design and development of an EVM-based full node.
+ * Blockchain: Experience building a full node and working on cross-chain solutions.

-AUTHOR
-       achille is authored by Achille Lambrughi.

 COPYRIGHT
  Copyright © 1998 Achille Lambrughi.
 All rights reserved.

 ```

 📬 `achille.lambrughi98@gmail.com`